ShimmerEngineering/Shimmer-C-API/ShimmerBLE/VerisenseBLEDemoApp/README.md

 VerisenseBLEDemoApp project
 - Plugin.BLE.Abstractions.dll
 - Plugin.BLE.dll (_note this is different from the file listed below_)
-- ShimmerBLEAPI.dll
-- ShimmerBLEAPI.UWP.dll (_this is to be obtained from Shimmer and not to be distributed to anyone, place this dll in the Libs folder_)
-- ShimmerAPI.dll

 VerisenseBLEDemoApp.UWP project
 - Plugin.BLE.Abstractions.dll
 - Plugin.BLE.dll (_note this is different from the file listed above_)
-- ShimmerBLEAPI.dll
-- ShimmerBLEAPI.UWP.dll (_this is to be obtained from Shimmer and not to be distributed to anyone, place this dll in the Libs folder_)

 Also note the nuget packages in the demo, among the important ones are:-
 - Microsoft.Toolkit.Uwp.Connectivity